Kiminasium/sqlite3-mql-wrapper/README.md

 ## Note

 - Just tested only the Example APIs.
-I'm not sure if other APIs work.
+I have not tested any other SQLite3 wrapper APIs.
-- Easily use and test SQLite3 wrapper APIs, so check for yourself and add functions to "SQL.mqh".
+- Easily use and test the APIs, so check for yourself and add your functions to "SQL.mqh".
-- Even with MT4, the library may be faster processing than https://github.com/Shmuma/sqlite3-mt4-wrapper
+- Even with MT4, this will be faster processing than https://github.com/Shmuma/sqlite3-mt4-wrapper